- History And Information

 On March 7th, 2018, The website FoodAndWine checked the last 12 months of google trends for cereal popularity and found that Oreo O’s cereal was the most popular cereal in the last 12 months for 14 states in America.
 With those being Alaska, Arizona, Florida, Hawaii, Illinois, Indiana, Michigan, Nevada, New Jersey, New York, North Carolina, Ohio, Pennsylvania, and Texas.

 With a seemingly successful relaunch, the media and consumers praising the production of the product, Oreo O’s seems to be expanding with new varieties of its classic version for the first time in years.
 In May 2018, Golden Oreo O’s was released, featuring golden corn pieces in the shapes of an O, with a rich vanilla creme flavor.
 This marks the first time a major new variety of Oreo O’s has been introduced into the Oreo O’s brand since 2002 When Extreme Crème Oreo O’s were released.

 The Year Oreo O’s Cereal Was First Made

-Oreo O’s cereal was first made in the year 1998, to much applause and with creative advertisements.
+Oreo O’s cereal was first made in the year 1998, with much applause and with creative advertisements.
 The cereal was aimed at children and acknowledged it was a chocolate product but that kids wanted it anyway.

-The Companies That Makes Oreo O’s Cereal
+The Companies That Makes Oreo O’s

 Oreo O’s cereal is produced by Post Consumer Brands and is co-branded by Nabisco, both located in the United States.
 Oreo O’s is also produced by Dongsuh Foods, located in South Korea.
 Post Foods and Nabisco resumed making and selling cereal on June 23 after a long gap with Dongsuh Foods was the sole seller during that period.